 - In the 1st Degree plays with this trope.
 Certainly you, the prosecutor, can try to badger the witness into confessing.
 However, it does not seem to work very much.

 - There is an obscure text adventure called Perry Mason: The Case of the Mandarin Murder.
 Getting the best ending requires you to do this.

 - Do everything right in the first case of Aviary Attorney and this plays out, the witness losing his temper and threatening to gut you with his claws, which is what happened to the victim.
 Cruelly subverted as it turns out the defendant was guilty, thought you knew it too, and is happy to profit off an innocent man being executed.

 - The Simpsons

-- Lisa and Bart get Sideshow Bob to confess to rigging an election by suggesting he wouldn't be smart enough to do it.
+- In "Sideshow Bob Roberts", Lisa and Bart get Sideshow Bob to confess to rigging an election by suggesting that he wouldn't be smart enough to do it on his own.

 - During his 1983 trial for the murder of a Maryland police officer, Harlow Brian Sails broke down on the witness stand during cross-examination and confessed to the killing.
 News reports at the time called it a "Perry Mason moment."

 - In the 2022 lawsuit filed against Alex Jones by families of victims of the Sandy Hook Elementary School massacre over his long insistance that the massacre wasn't real and encouraging listeners of his show to harass and attack them, Jones was finally called up to the stand for cross examination during deliberations over damages.
 The plaintiffs' attorney then revealed that Jones's lawyer had accidentally forwarded him the entire records of Alex Jones's cellphone from the last two years, which included Jones admitting that he knew the massacre was real.
 Jones admitted to committing perjury and news reports covering the trial called it "a real Perry Mason moment."